-Competitive neutrality removes any competitive advantages and disadvantages that accrue to a public sector agency by virtue of its public ownership, such as freedom from taxes.
-Taxes are costs that ultimately result in revenues to the public sector.
-It might be possible to distinguish among the various levels of government to whom taxes are paid, so that taxes paid to the Federal Government are treated differently from State or local taxes.
+"Competitive neutrality" removes any competitive advantages and disadvantages that accrue to a public sector agency by virtue of its public ownership, such as freedom from taxes.
+Taxes are costs that ultimately result in revenues to the public.
+It might be possible to distinguish among the various levels of government to whom taxes are paid, so that taxes paid to the Federal Government are treated differently from state or local taxes.
 A similar adjustment is required with respect to insurance.
 When the government chooses to self-insure, there is a perception that the government has saved on insurance premiums.
 In fact, the government is taking on risks otherwise covered by insurance, and the government should account for this additional risk.
 An adjustment is made to the PSC by adding an amount equivalent to the premium otherwise paid by the private sector under a P3 to account for the additional risks.
 Examples of public sector disadvantages include the additional costs associated with accountability, public scrutiny, and reporting requirements.
-A private company may sometimes have fewer of these costs when pursuing the same project.
+A private company may sometimes have fewer of these costs in pursuing the same project.

 Once established, the PSC's overall cost is used as a benchmark against which the costs and risks to be borne by the government under a P3 agreement are compared.
-The P3 option is analyzed for its whole-life total cost to the government, including the NPV of the project's direct costs and the value of any retained risks not transferred to the private sector.
-Generally speaking, as shown in figure 6, a P3 proposal must cost less than the PSC to be preferable to a conventional procurement approach.
+The P3 option is analyzed for its whole-life total cost to the government, including the net present value of the project's direct costs and the value of any retained risks not transferred to the private sector.
+Generally, as shown in Figure 6-1, a P3 proposal must cost less than the PSC in order to be preferable to a conventional procurement approach.

-The example depicted in the bar chart in figure 6 portrays a comparison between a public procurement with a baseline present cost of \$60 million and a P3 shadow bid for which the baseline present cost (net of financing costs) is \$65 million.
-Although the baseline P3 cost is \$5 million more and imposes an additional \$6 million in ancillary and financing costs, the \$13-million reduction in the cost of risk, due to transfer of some risks to the private sector and \$8 million in competitive neutrality adjustments, overcomes these cost differences and results in a net savings to the government of \$9 million overall, offering 8 percent in value for money.
-This example illustrates the central tradeoffs that often characterize P3 procurement: The government trades away significant risks in exchange for higher baseline and financing costs in the P3 scenario.
+The example depicted in the bar chart portrays a comparison between a public procurement with a baseline present cost of \$60 million and a P3 shadow bid for which the baseline present cost (net of financing costs) is \$65 million.
+While the baseline P3 cost is \$5 million more and imposes an additional \$6 million in ancillary and financing costs, the \$13 million reduction in the costs of risk due to transfer of some risks to the private sector and \$8 million in competitive neutrality adjustments overcome these cost differences and result in a net savings to the government of \$9 million overall, offering 7% in Value for Money.
+This example illustrates the central trade-offs that often characterize P3 procurement: the government trades away significant risks in exchange for higher baseline costs and financing costs in the P3 scenario.